Aire Lynx I Review

 The Lynx is unlikely to tip on you but if you are hitting a big wave or a hole the thigh straps will help you to lean into it and absorb the energy as opposed to going up and over.

-The seat that has an optional flip strap for righting the kayak after a spill, tie-down loops to accommodate the adjustable seat and a handy cargo hold.
+The seat that has an optional flip strap for righting the kayak after a spill, tie-down loops to accommodate the adjustable seat and a handy cargo hold for securing a dry bag or gear.

 The Aire Lynx also comes in a larger two person version if you want to be able to paddle with a friend or maybe just have a little extra room for gear.

-See our Aire Lynx II Review for more information on this larger tandem version.
-The Lynx II performs beautifully as well.
+See our Aire Lynx II Review for more information on this larger tandem model.

 Final Thoughts